 What is working well and areas for improvement Core Principles of the Framework Overall Assessment Strengths Areas for Improvement Committee Management System to aid transparency of the democratic process; Financial Statements are produced and published on a consistent and timely basis; Departmental Financial Schemes of Delegation supplement the Council's Financial Regulations and Standing Orders relating to Contracts; The Assistant Director of Finance (Audit) produces their Annual Report which is considered by Audit Committee and highlights both significant areas of good practice and those where improvements can be made; Partnership working arrangements are established; The Council routinely publishes data and meets the requirements of the Local Government Transparency Code; Schemes of Delegation were reviewed during 2020-21.
-Constitution to ensure it remains fit for purpose to deliver effective accountability.
+2021 and working group meetings taking place fortnightly; Continue to review the Constitution to ensure it remains fit for purpose to deliver effective accountability.
 This has identified areas for review in 2021-22.
 Continue to develop systems and protocols to support and monitor partnership working.
 The initial focus has been to review the Partnership Protocol and approach as overall context for the work plan and future actions.
+Embed the process for the production of the AGS in a timely manner.